MARINE ANIMAL RESPONSE POLICIES, ACKNOWLEDGEMENTS, WAIVERS,

 funds using HMAR’s name unless approved by the appropriate HMAR manager.

-or use any Confidential Information (defined above) without written consent
+· Publish, use or share in any way Confidential Information (defined above) without written consent

 from HMAR management.